-Culinary Arts is available at the East Williamson County, Harlingen and Waco campuses through a hybrid format using online learning for content delivery and face-to-face lab training.
+Culinary Arts is available at the East Williamson County, Harlingen and Waco campuses.

 Students are required to enroll in the First-Year Seminar course, TSTC 1101, in their first semester attending TSTC unless they have completed more than 24 credit hours.
 Please see detailed information regarding the course and exemptions in the Advising section under First-Year Seminar course.